 The penalties for drug offenses are outlined below.
 While CDS possession can result in imprisonment, it’s important to note that in certain situations, the judge may consider alternative options such as probation, diversion programs (like recovery court), and other sentencing alternatives.

 If you’re facing charges related to CDS possession in New Jersey, seek the guidance of a New Jersey drug crimes lawyer.
-At Lustberg Law Offices, our team can provide essential guidance and support.
-With extensive experience in handling drug-related cases, we are equipped to strategize effectively, safeguarding your rights and seeking the most favorable outcome for your specific circumstance.
-Don’t face this intricate legal process on your own.
+At Lustberg Law Offices, LLC, our team can provide essential guidance and support.
+With extensive experience in handling drug-related cases, we are equipped to strategize effectively, safeguarding your rights and seeking the most favorable outcome possible for your specific circumstance.
 Contact us today and take the next step in protecting your best interests and safeguarding your future.

 What do CDS Schedules mean?

-Certain drugs and compounds may be classified as controlled substances in New Jersey and federal law.
+Certain drugs and compounds may be classified as controlled substances in New Jersey and under federal law.
 These drugs can be divided into five lists or schedules.
-They are classified based on several factors such as their current medical use, the potential for abuse, and the potential to cause addiction if abused.
-Schedule I drugs can be considered the most dangerous and Schedule V drugs are the least dangerous.
+They are classified based on several factors, such as their current medical use, the potential for abuse, and the potential to cause addiction if abused.
+Schedule I drugs can be considered the most dangerous, and Schedule V drugs are the least dangerous.

 A federal criminal case can also be filed against you if you are convicted of possessing, selling, or manufacturing a controlled substance.
 N.J.
 Code of Criminal Justice Section 2C:35-10 covers most CDS possession charges.
 The prosecutor must prove you were in physical or constructive possession of any drug or substance on one of the five Schedules to obtain a conviction for CDS Possession.

 Anybody who violates New Jersey law and possesses a CDS listed in Schedule I, II, III, or IV is guilty of a third-degree criminal offense and may face a fine of up to $35,000.
-The possession of marijuana of over 50 grams of hashish of more than 5 grams is considered a fourth-degree crime that can result in a fine of up to $25,000.
+On and after the 2021 reforms, possession of more than six ounces of marijuana or more than 17 grams of hashish is a fourth-degree crime (fine up to $25,000).
+Possessing six ounces or less of marijuana or 17 grams or less of hashish by an adult is not a crime.

-Anybody who violates New Jersey law and possesses a Schedule V controlled drug is guilty in a fourth-degree offense.
+Anybody who violates New Jersey law and possesses a Schedule V controlled drug is guilty of a fourth-degree offense.
 A fine of up to $15,000.

 Based on the list of controlled dangerous substances, penalties for drug offenses may be harsher or more severe.